caryoscelus/heavy-bright-sun-wip/chapters/011-chapter-eleventh.md

 again though.

 Until then we walked slowly on a dirty street parallel to railroad.
-According to a sign on one of old wooden cottage, it was called "Привокзальная улица".
-After Sasha suggested moving across, we simply turned into a narrow alley between two fences and then walked through the rails.
+According to a sign on one of the old wooden cottages, it was called "Привокзальная улица".
+After Sasha suggested moving across, we simply turned into a narrow alley between two fences and walked through the rails.

-— But wasn't that the "cultural center" of the town? — i said referring to a little square near the station on the side that we just left, — Isn't there nothing but rural outskirt where we are going?
+— But wasn't that the "cultural center" of the town? — i said referring to a little square near the station on the side we just left, — Isn't there nothing but rural outskirt where we are going?

 — I suppose that's true.
 But there's one small detail.
 There is a highway there and that's where we are heading to.
 See, the center is for this town's people.